dotMemory is a .NET memory profiler that can be launched right from Visual Studio, used as a plugin in JetBrains Rider, or used as a standalone tool.

 Sometimes you may be interested in taking snapshots only when a certain condition is true.
 This is why dotMemory makes it possible to automate the process of getting snapshots.
 This is especially helpful when the memory consumption of your application is dramatically increased, or when taking a snapshot manually gets tricky.
 Simply set a particular condition and have snapshots collected automatically after the condition is satisfied.

 Monitor memory consumed by your application, get snapshots and drop them to compare in one click.

 Examine objects in the heap from multiple views.
 Want to know how objects relate to each other?
 What objects do they reference and through what fields?
 Want to know which calls created these objects?
 No problem! dotMemory has a view for everything.

 Comparing two snapshots is the main way to find objects that are causing a memory leak.
 Use the comparison view to find out how many objects were created between snapshots and how many objects were collected.

 While memory profiling has the reputation of being for pros only, dotMemory's unique user interface lowers that entry barrier dramatically and makes memory profiling straightforward.
 You simply move from top to bottom, from a set of objects down to particular instances, until you identify the real cause of memory issues.

-To ease your life, dotMemory automatically scans your snapshot for most common types of memory issues.
+dotMemory automatically scans your snapshot for common types of memory issues, such as string duplicates, sparse arrays, leaking event handlers or WPF bindings.
 These inspections can be a great starting point in analyzing a snapshot if you don't know where to begin.